Great American Desert: Description

-When the region was obtained by the United States as part of the Louisiana Purchase in 1803, President Jefferson wrote of the "immense and trackless deserts" of the region.
-Zebulon Pike wrote "these vast plains of the western hemisphere, may become in time equally celebrated as the sandy deserts of Africa".
-His map included a comment in the region, "not a stick of timber".
+When the region was obtained by the United States as part of the Louisiana Purchase in 1803, President Thomas Jefferson wrote of the "immense and trackless deserts" of the region.
+Zebulon Pike wrote "these vast plains of the western hemisphere, may become in time equally celebrated as the sandy deserts of Africa."
+His map included a comment in the region, "not a stick of timber."
 In 1823, Major Stephen Long, a government surveyor and leader of the next official exploration expedition, produced a map labeling the area as the "Great American Desert."
 In the report that accompanied the map, the party's geographer Edwin James wrote of the region:

 I do not hesitate in giving the opinion, that it is almost wholly unfit for cultivation, and of course, uninhabitable by a people depending upon agriculture for their subsistence.
 Although tracts of fertile land considerably extensive are occasionally to be met with, yet the scarcity of wood and water, almost uniformly prevalent, will prove an insuperable obstacle in the way of settling the country.

-These perceptions were echoed by Washington Irving, who wrote in 1836 "The region, which resembles one of the ancient steppes of Asia, has not inaptly been termed The Great American Desert.
+Those perceptions were echoed by Washington Irving, who wrote in 1836, "The region, which resembles one of the ancient steppes of Asia, has not inaptly been termed The Great American Desert.
 It spreads forth into undulating and treeless plains and desolate sandy wastes, wearisome to the eye in their extent and monotony."
 Descriptions such as Irving's led some geography textbooks of the time to show sand dunes and camels in the area of what is now Kansas and Nebraska.

-While many other travelers reported similar conditions and conclusions, there were problems in the interpretation and the use of the word "desert", as descriptions of the American High Plains almost always included comments about "Innumerable Herds of Buffaloes", which was written on Pike's map just above "not a stick of timber".
-The giant herds and teeming wildlife of the Great Plains were well known by the time the term Great American Desert came into common use, undermining the idea of a wasteland; however, the relevant concept inherent in the reports of the region was that it could not be farmed, something the reports generally agreed on.
-By the middle of the 19th century, as settlers migrated across the plains to Oregon and California, the wasteland connotation of "desert" was seen to be false, but the sense of the region as uninhabitable remained until irrigation and railroad transportation made up for the lack of surface water and wood.
+While many other travelers reported similar conditions and conclusions, there were problems in the interpretation and the use of the word "desert," as descriptions of the American High Plains almost always included comments about "Innumerable Herds of Buffaloes," which was written on Pike's map just above "not a stick of timber."
+The giant herds and teeming wildlife of the Great Plains were well known by the time the term Great American Desert came into common use and undermine the idea of a wasteland; however, the relevant concept inherent in the reports of the region was that it could not be farmed, which the reports generally agreed on.
+By the mid-19th century, as settlers migrated across the plains to Oregon and California, the wasteland connotation of "desert" was seen to be false, but the sense of the region as uninhabitable remained until irrigation and railroad transportation made up for the lack of surface water and wood.